We just returned from the Annual HR Technology Conference and Expo in Chicago last week, and it was an incredibly rewarding experience.

 Whether it's reconsidering organizational value alignment, evaluating hiring and onboarding practices, or tackling bias with programmatic interventions, there are more tools available than ever before, and we saw many at the expo.

 Now that HR leaders are being presented with an ever-expanding toolkit to help seek out unconscious biases within their organization, they're in an unprecedented position to be a positive force for change.

-Data and Predictive Analytics
+Data and predictive analytics

 Probably one of the biggest, most frequently recurring themes within the conference was data.
-Over the past few years, more and more tools have come available that are designed to help organizations make more data-driven decisions regarding people ops.
+Over the past few years, more and more tools have come available that are designed to help organizations make more data-driven decisions regarding people operations.

 As these data analytics tools evolved and matured, the methodologies for deploying them have begun to evolve alongside them.

 In its early stages, HR analytics focused on answering specific, static questions with data.
 This isn't without its value, but that value isn't as clear to a wider group of stakeholders in the organization.

 As HR analytics evolved, it has begun to focus more on solving business problems through predictive analytics.